daniis-h/Terraverse-3D/README.md

-# Creating a balanced README.md with a friendly tone and light technical details

-readme_content = """# TerraVerse 3D - From Video to 3D Model

-Welcome to **TerraVerse 3D**, our final year project that brings videos to life as interactive 3D models! 🎥➡️🧱
+Welcome to **TerraVerse 3D**, our final year project that brings videos to life as interactive 3D models!

 ## What is TerraVerse 3D?